Built by Mitsubishi or Nakajima. Delivered to the Imperial Japanese Navy (IJN). Likely assigned to an Genzan Kōkūtai.

 In 1995, villagers discovered the crash site of an upside down aircraft.
 Initially, it was though this aircraft

-was a D3A Val, or Ki-51 Sonia, but further evidence points to a G3M Nell bomber: a Mitsubishi dataplate, 7.7mm Lewis machine gun and large tail and stabilizer.
+was a D3A Val, or Ki-51 Sonia until the discovery of a Mitsubishi dataplate, 7.7mm Lewis machine gun and large tail and stabilizer likely to be a G3M Nell bomber.

 Goh Loon reports: